Bhadra Ranchod

-Bhadrakumar Ghaloo "Bhadra" Ranchod (born 1943 or 1944) is a retired South African politician, diplomat, and lawyer who served as Deputy Speaker of the National Assembly from May 1994 to March 1996.
+Bhadrakumar Ghaloo "Bhadra" Ranchod (born 11 May 1944) is a retired South African politician, diplomat, and lawyer who served as Deputy Speaker of the National Assembly from May 1994 to March 1996.
 He represented the National Party and previously served as Minister of Tourism for a brief period from 1993 to 1994 under President F. W. de Klerk.

 Ranchod was the head of private law at the University of Durban-Westville until 1986, when he accepted appointment as South African Ambassador to the European Common Market and became South Africa's first non-white ambassador.
 He resigned from the National Assembly in March 1996 in order to take up another diplomatic posting as South African High Commissioner to Australia.

 Early life and academic career

-Ranchod was born in 1943 or 1944 and was classified as Indian under apartheid.'
+Ranchod was born in 1944 and was classified as Indian under apartheid.'
 He studied law at the University of Cape Town and completed his postgraduate education abroad at the University of Leiden.

 From 1974 to 1986, he was the head of the private law department at the University of Durban-Westville, a majority-Indian university.
 He also served as the dean of the university's law school from 1976 to 1979, and in 1985 he was appointed to the board of the South African Broadcasting Corporation.